Visield/soul-crushing-tracker/README.md

-this is just a random thing i made cuz i was bored

-no this is not optimized

-upcoming updates (stuff i wanna try and add):
+# Soul Crushing Completion Tracker
+To Use: go to sctracker.vercel.app

+## Future Updates (hopefully):
-support for TEA, CSCD, stuff like that
+ - support for tea, cscd, etc.

-automatically add completions
+ - automatically add completions (this one is gonna be hard)

-leaderboard (similar to SCLP) for amount of towers beaten, towers beaten per difficulty, a custom "tower points" think i will make up, stuff like that
+ - a leaderboard similar to sclp with multiple categories

-make the buttons look better they look ugly
+ - make the buttons look better i was high while styling those

-support for searching by acronym
+ - support for searching by acronym

-display the numeric difficulty of each tower inside that towers stats
+ - display the numeric difficulty of each tower inside that towers stats

-more global stats
+ - more global stats because why not

+this isnt licensed and idfk what that means but i thought i should put that here